Basic Examples (2)

 In this example, the expr is not a Laplace transform, and the inversion attempt fails:

-For some Laplace transforms, a too large (or too small) t can be detrimental and the inversion fails.
-Consider the transform of Sin[t]:
+For some Laplace transforms, a t-value that is too large (or too small) can be detrimental and will result in a failed inversion.
+Consider the transform of Sin(t):

 A larger value of "Startm" will help, but it is better to avoid large t-s if the inverse is periodic:

-The following inverse has a discontinuity at t=25 and it is zero for t<25:
+The following inverse has a discontinuity at t=25 and is zero for t<25: